Every neighborhood has a character. Every street has a history. Every home has a story.

 Social gatherings are a big part of the Yalecrest Neighborhood and foster a heartfelt sense community pride.
 There’s the Halloween Parade, Easter Egg Hunt and Summer Bash at Laird park, and the yearly Hot Dog social at the LDS church.

 All are can’t-miss events for both young and old.

 The Yalecrest Neighborhood is located near downtown central business districts and other neighborhood nodes.
 The University of Utah is within walking distance; residents have convenient access to on-campus learning as well as Ute sporting events, the Natural History Museum, Utah Museum of Fine Arts and Red Butte Gardens.

-This the Place Pioneer State Park and Hogle Zoo, two popular statewide tourist attractions, are two miles east of the neighborhood at the mouth of Emigration Canyon.
+This is the Place Pioneer State Park and Hogle Zoo, two popular statewide tourist attractions, are two miles east of the neighborhood at the mouth of Emigration Canyon.

 Salt Lake City hosts a vibrant arts and nightlife scene, including two professional dance companies, a new Broadway-style theater, several renowned local theater companies, and a world-traveled symphony.

 Outdoor enthusiasts will find access to year-round sports, including biking and skiing in some of the country’s best terrain.
 Outside Magazine chose Salt Lake City as one of the, “5 Best Places to Raise Outdoor Kids,” and has called it one of the, “Best Outdoor Towns in America.”